gp-technical/stack-demo/README.md

 The `components.Table` is a shared component supplied by the `stack-pack-app` package.
 The columns of this table are defined using a plain `js` object called `columns`.
 You can see here that the table component supports custom column contents and the custom formatting of column values.

+# Feature: Shopping
+Now that you have seen how to implement the simple generic features, feel free to explore the `shopping` feature, which provides a bigger picture view into the capabilities of the stack.

 ## Example API Environment file

 The `api` component of a stack application requires a set of environment values to be supplied via the `./api/.env` file.
 The file is _not_ included in the github repository as it contains sensitive